sovrynn/ecdo/1-EVIDENCE/0-MEGA-TIMELINE/README.md

 Obviously we are looking for a great convergence of both, but in terms of preference I would say I have to prefer human timelines.
 When well-kept, they are more trustworthy than reconstructions from physical markers.

+## Evaluating physical markers

+One of the things we should do is be consistent with physical markers - evidence for a physical marker should not be selectively applied to convenient dates, but rather fit into the entire timeline, and more specifically, ALL hypothesized events in the timeline.

+For example if we hypothesize 4 events in the Holocene and an ice core shows 2 anomalies that match up with 2 of the events, this should actually be taken as evidence against the hypothesized timeline because the ice core only shows 2 events instead of 4.
+If 2 events are recorded in the ice cores why aren't the other 2?

+Of course there could be inconsistencies, variations, or undermining of the data that wipes out evidence for certain events while leaving evidence for others.
+But this should be treated as an edge case.

 ## Fine-Tuning

 Detailed human accounts can be very useful in fine-tuning the timeline by aligning with accounts from other places in the world: